 Tiny, known as WORLD.
 AM.
 MEX.
 CAN.
 GrCH.
 SONRISAS’ TINY THOMAS CGN ROM, also includes the following as part of his accomplishments: He was Canada’s #1 Dog ALL BREEDS for 2006, and #1 Toy for 2006 and 2007.
 This was a first world record for any Havanese.
 In the process he won 35 BEST IN SHOWS, 13 Reserve Best in Shows, 6 Best in Specialty Shows and was the first ever Grand Champion Havanese in Canada.
 Along the way, he earned 300 Group Firsts, 400 group placements, and 500 Best of Breeds.

 In 2015 Sonrisas George R Us took us almost to the same level in agility.
-George had his American and Canadian championship by eight months of age.
-I then began his training, and competed him for the most part on a mobility scooter. because I knew I wasn’t doing George justice, I started training him with Liz Fortna Rowe who took her King Charles Cavalier to #1 All Breeds in agility.
+George had his American and Canadian conformation championships by eight months of age.
+I then began his training in agility, and competed him for the most part on a mobility scooter.
+Because I knew I wasn’t doing George justice, I started training him with Liz Fortna Rowe who took her King Charles Cavalier to #1 All Breeds in agility.
 She has an upbeat and happy way with the dogs, a high priority with me, especially with Havanese.
 Despite not being able to compete George in the winter months while we were in Florida, Liz took him to #1, Havanese, #1 Toy, and #4 All Breeds.
 He did this so quickly mostly because of his consistancy, plus he adores Liz and runs well for her.
 We train all our puppies at least a little bit in agility because it builds strength and confidence.
 Right now we are pretty excited about Giocoso’s Joy for Sonrisas – Joy who is a JJ granddaughter.
 At nine months of age she is showing great promise.

-Mojo will be 16 this year (2016), and Tiny will be 14 years in December.
-George willl be 9 in March (2017) These veterans have enriched my life in so many ways and I am so thankful to have such wonderful dogs as part of my life.
+These veterans have enriched my life in so many ways and I am so thankful to have such wonderful dogs as part of my life.
 They have given me the dogs I have today and each has taught me to love this breed more and more with each passing generation.